 Temperature and Humidity

 For successful germination, cleomes need higher than normal temperatures.
 Fluctuating day/night temperatures are essential for optimum germination.
-Days, the temperatures should be from 80 F to 85 F, and night should be from 68 to 70 F. The humidity should be from 90 to 100 percent.
-As it grows, the temperatures can be lower at from 75 F to 80 F during the day and 60 to 65 F at night.
+Days, the temperatures should range from 80 F to 85 degrees Fahrenheit, and night from 68 to 70 degrees.
+The humidity should be from 90 to 100 percent.
+As it grows, the temperatures can be lower at from 75 F to 80 degrees Fahrenheit during the day and 60 to 65 degrees at night.
 Cleomes are not frost tolerant.

 If using good well-drained soil and mulch, no fertilizer is necessary.